All Episodes

 But you know what?

-Most days, thank God, those horrible things don't happen, and worse things would happen, the more access there are to guns in the wrong places.
+And worse things would happen the more access there are to guns in the wrong places.

 But the problem is, you know, how do you ascertain who gets a driver's license?

-You gotta take a test.
+You got to take a test.

 All right.

-So understood.
+So, understood.

 I would just say there are certain things.

-Anyone that wants to responsibly own a gun, you don't hear about responsible gun owners very rarely being involved in shootings.
+Anybody that wants to responsibly own a gun, you don't hear about responsible gun owners very rarely being involved in shootings.

-It's always criminals.
+It's always criminals, always terrorists.

 You know, for example, I actually blame the Department of Homeland Security here.

-They're they're talking about right wingers and they're talking about uh conservatives and they're talking uh uh about not saying Sharia and they want to placate, I guess, the radical Islamic community, But but when you really think about it, they're the ones that had this guy in their database.
+They're talking about right-wingers and they're talking about conservatives and they're talking about not saying Sharia and they want to placate, I guess, the radical Islamic community.

 He was on their watch list.